FONIC: Development of a State-of-the-Art Online Customer Portal

 Stefan Grüneis, Head of Discount Large Retail

-As an IT specialist, inovex focuses on the technical aspects of sophisticated web applications.
-Graphics and design services are provided by industry specialists.
+inovex, as a modern project house, handles both the technical aspects of sophisticated web applications and mobile apps as well as their UI concept.
 Tobias Joch, Head of Application Development at inovex, says: “Only in the very rarest cases do web portals fail due to their interfaces.
 This is the area on which development tends to focus.
 For more complex web projects with heavier traffic, however, focusing on the interface is not enough.
 On one hand, the technology behind the interface needs to be in place.
+If it isn’t, customers will leave, or the application’s potential will remain untapped.
+On the other hand, the technology must also be integrated into the existing IT environment.
+In such cases, the requisite knowledge extends way beyond that required for standard e-commerce solutions.”
+Tobias Joch, Head of Application Development at inovex, says: „Complex web projects have to impress with a modern user interface as well as with a modern backend - otherwise customers will leave, or the application’s potential will remain untapped.
+Besides the technology behind the interface needs to be in place.
 If it isn’t, customers will leave, or the application’s potential will remain untapped.
 On the other hand, the technology must also be integrated into the existing IT environment.
 In such cases, the requisite knowledge extends way beyond that required for standard e-commerce solutions.”

 Architecture as a Factor for Success: Separate Application Layers